gsimon75-android/Android_TV_BootAnimation/ROOTING.md

 `objdump` and a hex editor at hand :D.

-You know, there is the machine code and there are all those fancy languages for the sissies who can't cope with it.
+You know, there is the machine code and there are all those fancy languages for the sissies who can't cope with machine code...
 (Just kidding :D !)

-First of all, make a backup of `/sbin/adbd`. ("In God we trust, of the rest we make backups." - sysadmin proverb)
+First of all, make a backup of `/sbin/adbd`. ("In God we trust, of the rest we make backups.")

 Disassemble it: `arm-none-eabi-objdump -d -M force-thumb,reg-names-std adbd.orig | less`

-I've identified and commented the relevant parts, see `adbd.orig.list`.
+I've identified and commented the relevant parts, see [`adbd.orig.list`](adbd.orig.list).

 Two block of code must be zapped: